Blackbuck National Park, India: What to pack, what to wear, and when to go [2023]

 Our fave is this one

-A plug adapter that supports outlet types C, D and M. Check that you get the correct type.
-The majority of adapters currently being sold are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C, D and M. Make sure to get the necessary kind.
+Most adapters available are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most areas.

 Make your flight more comfortable with an airplane phone mount